 So now we know, beyond any ambiguity, what this content is about.
 If we have many pieces of content tagged in the same way, then we know that there is a body of content about our services, and if we look for content based on those tags we can find that body of content.
 You may have come across the word metadata; well, tagging content using a taxonomy gives you high quality metadata.

 In passing I'll also mention corpus analysis.
 If you want to create a taxonomy that is tailored for a knowledge domain, corpus analysis is a good way to do it.
 Without going into detail for now, you start with a very basic hand-made taxonomy.
 Then you locate a representative body of content for that knowledge domain - this is the corpus.
 Then you feed the taxonomy and the corpus into PoolParty, and do the analysis.
-What comes out of this is a set of results that let you fine-tune your taxonomy, adding in new concepts, retiring those that aren't relevant and refining those that are.
-You can read a detailed article about this here.
+What comes out of this is a set of results that lets you fine-tune your taxonomy, adding in new concepts, retiring those that aren't relevant and refining those that are.
+Look out for a detailed article about this here, coming soon.

 Different ways to tag